LuminousCodeGH/registrate-tud/README.md

 * In case of a exception while sending the email, most likely the credentials are incorrect again.
 See bullet above
     * NOTE: Only sending from a Google mail has been tested, change smtp host and port at your own risk

+## Future Implementations

+* Telegram API integration for notifications

 ## Authors

-This project is solely developed by: Jacob Reaves
+This project is solely developed and maintained by Jacob Reaves

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 - see the LICENSE.md file for details
+Licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 - see the LICENSE.md file for details